Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/3-Multi-module-projects.md

 * `html` here will be applied to all modules where dokka applied (aggregation including)
 * `rootDir` could be confusing here, as it point to a directory where `settings` located and not of a project where it's configured

+# 7. What if KGP apply dokka by default (or via some flag) everywhere if there is some `koltin` project

+* In this case we will need to apply dokka only to root project
+* If KGP will have settings plugin it will be able to apply Dokka even to root project
+* In this case we can assume that dokka exists everywhere and so we don't need to care about issues with configurations.
+  Because of it, we will not need to define projects which are included in aggregation but only exclusions *

+# 8. Assumptions for examples

+* we are able to include all projects with Dokka plugin in aggregation automatically via `subprojects { dokkaAggregate(this) }` in a Gradle compatible way